AlessandroRestagno/Collaboration-and-competition-DRLND-P3-Udacity/Report.md

 ### Learning Algorithm
-I stack with the same approach I used in the second project.
+I stuck with the same approach I used in the second project.
 I used a DDPG (Deep Deterministic Policy Gradient) algorithm and I implemented a Multi Agenti DDPG.
 The two agents are learning separately, but their using the same replay buffer to improve their performance.

 #### Network Architecture